 VHF community events are social and educational gatherings that occur throughout the year.
 These events bring together the Virginia inherited bleeding disorders community and are an excellent opportunity for family fun, networking, support, and increasing knowledge.

-These dinners are a series of educational presentations hosted at restaurants around the state.
+These dinners are a series of educational presentations hosted at restaurants around the Commonwealth.
 Facilitators are clinicians, national advocates, and industry experts.
 Educational dinners enable those affected by inherited bleeding disorders to connect with people from their local community, as well as learn about a range of relevant topics.

-First Step is designed to support families of infants and young children with hemophilia and other inherited bleeding disorders with community connection and education.
+A program designed to support families of infants and young children with hemophilia and other inherited bleeding disorders with community connection and education.
 This program is for families with children who have been diagnosed with an inherited bleeding disorder in the last 7 years.

 A wonderful way to celebrate the holiday season.
 There is always great food, education, and networking.